aspatari/lotr-sdk/examples/README.md

 - Count quotes containing numeric characters
 - Display statistics about quotes per movie

-The examples are designed to demonstrate the performance difference between synchronous and asynchronous approaches.

 ## Installation and Setup

 ### 1. Install uv